-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-A new application is defined as an application for a Medicaid for the Elderly and People with Disabilities (MEPD) household not previously certified in either the Texas Integrated Eligibility Redesign System (TIERS).
+A new application is defined as an application for a Medicaid for the Elderly and People with Disabilities (MEPD) household not previously certified in the Texas Integrated Eligibility Redesign System (TIERS).

 Once staff determine applicants being referred to MEPD for a financial determination do not have any prior certifications in TIERS, Form H1746-A, MEPD Referral Cover Sheet, and Form H1746-B, Batch Cover Sheet, must be used to send Form H1200, Application for Assistance – Your Texas Benefits, Form H1200-EZ, Application for Assistance – Aged and Disabled, or Form H1010, Texas Works Application for Assistance – Your Texas Benefits, to the Midland Document Processing Center (DPC).
 Form H1746-B must be attached to the top of each batch containing more than one Form H1746-A being sent to DPC.